weather-eye/weathereye.org/README.md

 ## Conclusion

-Roadmap and case study sections will be added in the near future giving more details of the software.
+Roadmap and case study sections will be added to this document in the near future giving more details of the software and timeframes until all components will be made fully available.

 https://github.com/weather-eye/weathereye